-The Faculty of Law provides two forms of financial aid: bursaries, and interest reimbursements on the authorized amounts of the PLOC.
+The Faculty of Law provides two forms of financial aid: bursaries, and interest reimbursements on the authorized amounts of the Professional Lines of Credit.

 Bursary Program

 Students whose expenses are larger than their resources demonstrate unmet financial need.
 Our policy ensures that students with the greatest need receive the greatest amount of financial support.
 As a result, only students whose need exceeds \$8,000 are issued bursaries.